 How to Watch FA Cup and League Cup Soccer in the U.S.

 The FA Cup, League Cup, and much more are all on ESPN+.
 The League Cup is also known as the EFL Cup or Carabao Cup.

 Related: Full Schedules for the FA Cup and League Cup

-Watch English Football League Soccer in America
+How to Watch English Football League in the U.S.

 Tiers two through four of the English football pyramid of leagues offer some really entertaining soccer, and it’s a shame we Americans can’t see it on regular television.
 Here again, ESPN+ comes through, with several Championship (tier 2) games each week.
 And in weeks when there’s an international break and, therefore, no games in the Championship, ESPN+ often has a League One game, generally on Friday nights.

 There is also iFollow, a streaming service for almost all the clubs in the Football League.
 If there is a particular club you want to follow, you can subscribe for the whole season and see any game that club plays that isn’t on U.S. television (i.e. not on ESPN+).
 Check your favorite club’s website to see if they are registered with iFollow or perhaps offer their own streaming service.